IPlayKindred/HmHm-design-doc/to do..md

 11. smoke particles.
 (VFX)
 12. skid marks.
 (VFX)
 13. brake and headlights.
 (VFX)
-14. Complete the car variable editor, the weight, forward friction and assists tab. (misc)
-15. remake all the cars to be alot, and I mean alot more higher quality, even with half modeled blacked out interiors. start with the wasp.  (cars)
+14. remake all the cars to be alot, and I mean alot more higher quality, even with half modeled blacked out interiors. start with the wasp.  (cars)
 	1. name all the game objects accordingly
 	2. make an ambient occlusion texture.
 	3. make seperate materials for headlights and backlights